FIn-Site/Finsite/src/storage/IndexDB.md

  - it happens before `onsuccess`
  - it does not mean the operation failed
  - it is not the same as `onerror`

  It simply means that another tab, window, or worker still has the database open with the old version and it is _waiting_ to proceed after all connections are closed

+ ---

+ ## Get all transactions

+ Similar to the approach we took in opening the database, we wrapped this function with a promise and exported it as `async` so we can use `await` when we call it

+__Transactions__ are the opreations we will use to manipualte the dataset this includes:
+- get
+- getAll
+- add
+- put
+- delete

+`db.transaction(STORE_NAME, 'readonly')` starts a transaction on our storage in readonly mode, its in readonly mode because we are not writing to it and indexDB can optimize this request

+These operations exist _on the object storage_ __NOT__ in `db` so we call `trasnaction.objectStore(STORE_NAME)`

+### onsuccess

+will return an array of all transactions

+### onerror

+returns the error
+__NOTE__
+there is a difference between `error` and `errorCode`
+- error: returns[ name, message, the error itself, stack trace]
+- errorCode: (Outdated) only returns error value
+    - 1: NotFoundError
+    - 2: ConstraintError
+    - 3: AbortError

+---